reevesj53/survTrial/README.md

 [![R-CMD-check](https://github.com/reevesj53/survTrial/workflows/R-CMD-check/badge.svg)](https://github.com/reevesj53/survTrial/actions)
 <!-- badges: end -->

-The goal of survTrial is to document simulation methods used within Bayer Medical Statistics Oncology.
+The goal of survTrial is to document common simulation methods used within biostatistics.
 The current version of the package runs simulation scenarios for PFS, allowing for either:

 -   event times (progression and death) simulated from exponential distribution.